earthonion/revanced-integrations/README.md

 eg. newpipe, libretube

-The official ReVanced Integrations containing classes to be merged by ReVanced Patcher.

-## ❓ How to use debugging:
+## ❓ How to set up:

-- Usage on Windows: ```adb logcat | findstr "revanced" > log.txt```
-- Usage on Linux: ```adb logcat | grep --line-buffered "revanced" > log.txt```

-This will write the log to a file called log.txt which you can view then.
+in the revanced manager app go to Settings >  Check "Use Alternative Sources" then under Alternate Sources edit the "Integrations organization" to "earthonion".

+then go to patch Youtube as you normally would.